 ”It's horrible, it's life-threatening,” said her caregiver Ken Boss.
 “It's the absolute worst thing you could ever watch.
 It's terrifying.”

 Before being prescribed her most recent medication, Hodgson had a grand mal seizure every two hours.
-Doctors at the UC San Francisco Epilepsy Center said Hodgson's case is one of the worst they've ever seen, according to Boss.

 The seizures have left Hodgson -- who has lost 40 pounds in the last four or five months -- with brain damage and no appetite.